 Where p represents the proportion of white pixels, C represents the columns of ROI, R represents the rows of ROI.

-D. Detection of Missing Metal Sheet
+2.4 Detection of Missing Metal Sheet

 For the detection of missing metal sheet defect, the template matching method is used.
 The metal claw is a sign of the existence of metal sheet, so that the detection of the metal sheet can be converted into the detection of the metal claw.
 In order to eliminate the interference of some unrelated regions, we do not directly perform template matching on the original image, but perform template matching on the preprocessed image.
 Preprocessing operations include closed operations and binarization.
 The closed operation eliminates black holes, and the binarization operation splits the bright white area, that is, the detected target.
 Then use template matching for detection.
-The template matching uses the normalized squared difference method, and the formula is as follows:
+The template matching uses the normalized squared difference method, for which the formula is as follows:

-Rx,y=x',y'Tx',y'-Ix+x',y+y'2x',y'Tx',y'2x',y'Ix+x',y+y'2 (3)
+Rx,y=x',y'Tx',y'-Ix+x',y+y'2x',y'Tx',y'2x',y'Ix+x',y+y'2

 Where Rx,y represents the result of template matching at (x, y), T represents the template image, I represents the image to be detected.
 A small value of R means that the difference between the two images is small.
-So we set a threshold of R to determine whether there is a metal claw in the ROI.
+We therefore set a threshold of R to determine whether there is a metal claw in the ROI.

-The detection process of the sample with the metal piece is shown in Fig. 5.